mddrill/Mediminder/README.md

 # Mediminder

 Hey guys, I created a git repo for our project.
+We're gonna make the backend first with django.

 To set it up, first make sure you have python 3, pip, virtualenv, and git installed